Product Information Management

 An introduction to PIM software

 PIM stands for Product Information Management.
-It refers to the process for handling all the data, content, and other material that is needed to market and sell products.
+It refers to the process of handling all the data, content, and other material that you need to market and sell products.
 PIM also ensures that quality data is created for internal use and multichannel distribution.

-There is a lot of data that supports a single product throughout its lifecycle.
-A good PIM process is able to deal with incoming, out-going, and cross-department product information like:
+There's a lot of data that supports a single product throughout its lifecycle.
+A good product information software is able to deal with incoming, outgoing, and cross-department product content like:

 Measurements, materials, ingredients, warranties...

 Images, videos, documents...

 Multilingual copy, translations...